 The process will be an iterative one, as transcriptions are checked those corrections will be fed back into the HTR model to improve the automatic transcriptions, so your work will be invaluable not only in ensuring our work is accurate, but also in improving this technology for further work.
 You can read more about our methods in a number of blog posts here.

 The images we have of the wills are scans made in the early 2000s of mid-twentieth-century microfilms of the original will registers held at the UK National Archives.
 Some of these images are, as a consequence, low quality and difficult to read.
-Our project will allow people to access these wills without having to decipher difficult-to-read scans, and will provide a model for future work opening up other document collections which are currently hard to read or use.
+Our project will allow people to access these wills without having to decipher difficult-to-read scans, and will provide a model for future work opening up other document collections that are currently hard to read or use.

 Content Warning